sawft99/Obsidian-SecPlus/Sec+/Chapter 10 - Secure Software Development/XML Vulnerabilities.md

 ---
 - An attack that embeds a request for a local resource
 - Similar to File Inclusion
+- Attempts to access "file:///etc/shadow" are a giveaway to this type of attack
+- To prevent have proper input validation

 ### XML External Entity (XXE) Example